Enable Cookies in Safari on iPhone

 Scroll and tap on the "Safari" item

-The Settings screen is longer than the actual screen of the iPhone or iPad, so to reach the "Safari" section you will need to scroll the screen down a bit by dragging on the screen with your finger.
+The Settings screen will be longer than the actual screen of your iPhone, so to reach the "Safari" section you need to scroll the screen down a bit by dragging on the screen with your finger.

 When you see the Safari item, tap on it to see the options for Safari.